ggerganov/llama.cpp/README.md

 This is a port of [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) to [ggerganov/ggml](https://github.com/ggerganov/ggml).
 The end goal is to allow 4-bit quanized inference on CPU.

-**WORK IN PROGRESS!** **Status**: FP32 and FP16 inference work correctly.
-Currently, I'm working on creating usable C library interface and Python wrapper for it.
+**WORK IN PROGRESS!** **Status**: There is a Python wrapper, FP32 and FP16 inference work correctly.
+Currently, I'm working on INT4 quantization support.

 ## Plan

-1. Create proper interface (probably, C library)
+1. Make INT4 inference work
-2. Create Python wrapper with sampling and simple chat interface
+2. Create Python script with sampling and simple chat interface
-3. Write a good `README.md` and publish links to this repo
+3. Clean up the repo (remove llama related files and mentions)
-4. Make INT4 inference work
+4. Write a good `README.md` and publish links to this repo
 5. Create pull request to main `ggml` repo with all improvements made here

 ## Structure

 This repo is based on the [llama.cpp repo](https://github.com/ggerganov/llama.cpp).
 RWKV-related code is in these directories:

-- `./rwkv`: directory containing Python scripts for conversion and validation
+- `./rwkv`: directory containing Python scripts for conversion, inference and validation
 - `./examples/main_rwkw`: directory containing script that loads and infers RWKV model

 Please do not change files in other directories — this will make pulling recent changes easier.